narenm03/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#   EXP - 1 Mean and variance of a discrete  distribution

 # Aim :